GovReady/compliancekbs/README.md

 `format`: If the document is not in Document Cloud, the document's format.
 Can be `markdown`.

 `terms`: An array of one or more terms found in the document (see below).

+### role

+A YAML file may describe a role.
+Roles have the following fields:

+`id`: An identifier for this role unique across all resources within the GovReady Compliance Knowledge Base.

+`type`: Always `role`.

+`title`: The display title of the role.

+`description`: Description text for the role.

+`source`: Display text for where this role is defined.
+(In the future we'll turn this into an identifier of some sort of resource.)

+`inherently-governmental`: `yes` or `no` (TODO: Make this a YAML boolean.)

+`responsibilities`: A dictionary...

+`terms`: An array of one or more terms associated with the role (see below).

 ### term